wooper125/poke-nz/README.md

 Our community uses the [Rom Hacking Hideout (RHH) Discord server](https://discord.gg/6CzjAG6GZk) to communicate and organize.
 Most of our discussions take place there, and we welcome anybody to join us!
 # About this branch
-This branch adds 3 new pockets to the bag based on changes to it from later generations:
+This branch adds 5 new pockets to the bag based on changes to it from later generations:
 * Medicine (HP, PP and status recovery items)
-* Power-Up (Vitamins and evolution items)
+* Power-Up (Evolution Items, Vitamins, Mints, Candies)
 * Battle Items (X items, Pokédoll/FluffyTail and hold items with battle effects)
+* Mega Stones
+* Z-Crystals

 The new order for the pockets is the following:
 * Items